qaalabs/fabric/docs/03b-medallion-lakehouse/index.md

 ### Step 3: Create a lakehouse and upload data to bronze layer

-Now that you have a workspace, it’s time to create a data lakehouse for the data you’re going to analyze.
+Now that you have a workspace, it's time to create a data lakehouse for the data you're going to analyse.

 ### Step 4: Transform data and load to silver Delta table